makersacademy/chitter-challenge/README.md

 Connect to the database using the pqsl command \c chitter;
 Run the query saved in the file 01_create_peeps_table.sql(file path- db/migrations)

+4. Attached the database to the web application through 'PG'.

+Result: First user story completed.

+I am able to see all peeps but in chronological order.

 Features: